Don’t let zone defenses get you down — beat them

-Many coaches are satisfied with letting their teams fire from 3-point land against a zone in the hopes that their shooters get hot to shoot their way out of the zone.
-However that strategy is a bit too inconsistent.
-If you favor an inside-out approach against man-to-man defenses it stands to reason you should do the same against zones.
+Many coaches are satisfied with letting their teams fire from 3-point land against a zone in hopes that their shooters get hot and shoot their way out of the zone.
+However, that strategy is a bit too inconsistent.
+If you favor an inside-out approach against man-to-man defenses, it stands to reason you should do the same against zones.

-With five players stationed in the key a zone defense presents a real challenge to any team wanting to score inside.
-As soon as you recognize the defense has switched to zone call out one of the following “zone special” plays illustrated throughout this article to get favorable inside shots.
+With five players stationed in the key, a zone defense presents a real challenge to any team wanting to score inside.
+As soon as you recognize the defense has switched to zone, call out one of the following “zone special” plays below to get favorable inside shots.

 - They don’t know how to play man-to-man defense very well.